By: Thomas Young

 The final area involves getting feedback from your target market and watching your website stats.
 Think about user testing or surveys to get feedback.
 Do not ask opinions, but rather ask people to perform a task and do something on the site.
 You will always learn something new from this feedback and it may surprise you.

-Your web marketing plan should include details from each of these five areas that are in alignment with your strategic plan.
+Your strategic digital marketing plan should include details from each of these five areas that are in alignment with your strategic plan.
 This becomes excellent direction for your design and development team to make sure your website performs at the highest levels.

 - Review these five areas with your website designer and developer.